There’s a number of ways to assess what is ‘green’ and ‘sustainable’.

 Summary – Greenest & Most Sustainable Cities In The World

-But, there’s sustainable and non sustainable practices that can be analyzed across the different sectors and areas such as transport, energy/electricity production, building design, water use, waste management, how the city is planned and built out, sustainable resource management (and resource depletion), and more
+When it comes to analysing what cities are green and sustainable, there’s different practices that can be looked at across different sectors and areas such as transport, energy/electricity production, building design, water use, waste management, how the city is planned and built out, sustainable resource management (and resource depletion), and more

 Copenhagen, Stockholm, and Northern European cities ranked as reasonably sustainable and green across various different measures and ‘top cities’ lists

-What is considered to be a top ranking city depends on the metrics used – so, it’s important to look at what metrics and indicators make up the top cities in a list
+What is considered to be a top ranking city depends on the metrics used – so, it’s important to look at what metrics and indicators were used to determine the top cities in any list that is compiled

 A city that may at first look green and sustainable based on what is happening directly inside or close to the city, but, the indirect footprint of the city (i.e. what they import and export) also needs to be assessed to see if they are exporting and outsourcing some or majority their sustainability footprint